DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 Your Brain's Reward Center: Hacked by a Cupcake

-Hypnotherapy can free your client from the trap of addiction and the cycle of pain.
+Hypnotherapy can free your client from the trap of habits and the cycle of pain.
 Additionally exercise good nutrition and sleep are beneficial.

 On previous weekends we have looked at the power of "WHY" here the "WHY" comes into its own.

-Paradoxically we can challenge the addiction with "WHY" This approach will be covered on our Positive Psychology weekend.
+Paradoxically we can challenge the habit with "WHY" This approach will be covered on our Positive Psychology weekend.